 - makes lo-budget art into a practical option for anyone

-- real world insights demonstrate how beauty can make things better
+- offers insights into how beauty makes life better

-- lo-tech methods opens the border between art and architecture
+- demonstrates lo-tech methods to open the border between art and architecture

 Projects range from earthen murals based on traditional south African pattern design, to a monumental labyrinth and sundial, a whole earthen park in Berlin, large-scale sculpted benches and structures, model villages and even tiny bird-houses of mud sculpted on woven frames.